 Due to its scenic and peaceful location, Marysville has long been a popular holiday retreat for visitors, especially during the spectacular springtime blooming season and the colourful autumn period.
 Its history dates back to the mid-1800s when gold was discovered in the area, however it wasn't long before guest houses were established and the town became a favourite for honeymooners due to its tranquil setting amongst native bush and waterfalls.

-The town centre of Marysville is situated along the shady avenue of Murchison Street which has been landscaped to reflect the town's natural environment.
+The town centre of Marysville extends along the shady avenue of Murchison Street which has been landscaped to reflect the surrounding natural environment.
 Street gutters along one side of the road have been replaced by a meandering rocky stream lined with native grasses featuring bridges leading to shop doorways.
 The town's supermarket is situated within parkland beside the Steavenson River in neighbouring Darwin Street.

-Marysville is an ideal spot for bushwalking, with many tracks through the surrounding forests having originally been timber tramways which were used to haul logs to local timber mills.
-Keppels Lookout, accessed by driving along Paradise Plains Road or via a walking track from the town centre or Steavenson Falls, offers stunning views of the landscape and forests surrounding Marysville.
+Marysville is an ideal area for bushwalking, with many tracks through the surrounding forests having originally been timber tramways which were used to haul logs to local timber mills.
+Keppels Lookout, accessed by driving along Paradise Plains Road or via a walking track from either the town centre or Steavenson Falls, offers stunning views of the landscape and forests surrounding Marysville.
 Good views can also be enjoyed from the top of Mount Gordon Road which is accessed from the road between Marysville and Narbethong.

 An interesting tourist drive is along Lady Talbot Drive which is accessed via Woods Point Road just east of town.
 Attractions along this route include the Phantom Falls, Keppel Falls, Taggerty Cascades and The Beeches Rainforest Walk which is a scenic 4 kilometre circuit through ancient rainforests with many trees over 300 years old.